SteveBarnett/Playing-the-Game-of-Thrones-with-PopcornFlow/choose-a-thing.md

-# The choice is yours (if you are a dice)
+# The choice is yours

-Roll a six-sided dice to pick a prompt.
+Printed out in sets of 5.

-1. Magnificent self-destruction
+A different table dot votes for the outcome.

-- Cold-blooded score-settling
+1. Cold-blooded score-settling
 - Death, out of the blue
 - Somebody’s life is changed forever, in a bad way
 - Confusion, followed by pain